peteratseneca/dps907fall2017/Templates_and_solutions/README.md

 * AutoMapper
 * Manager class

 Copy the zip file to the following folder.
-Do NOT un-zip the file - leave it as-is:
+Do NOT unzip the file - leave it as-is:
-`%userprofile%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\Web`
+`%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\Web`

 <br>